ABA-Leica Sub-adult Wheatears

 Our team initially started as a distant pipedream and yet has become a reality.
 Composed of three young birders from across the United States we are beyond honoured and excited to be able to participate for a third year in Champions of the Flyway.

 In many ways we live in the golden age of young birders.
 Technology is allowing us to connect with each other and grow our birding skills as never before.
 The huge amount of talent exhibited by young birders from all around the world is awe-inspiring.
 We hope that we will not only be good representatives to the North American youth birder community, but will also demonstrate that young birders are a force to be reckoned with!

 Join us this year in raising funds for BirdLife Kazakhstan and Uzbekistan in their efforts to combat the rapid decline of Steppe Eagles!

 Meet the Team:

-Aidan (20) started his birding career while growing up on farm in rural Pennsylvania in the United States.
+Aidan (21) started his birding career while growing up on farm in rural Pennsylvania in the United States.
 It was there that he first became entranced with nature and particularly everything to do with birds.
 Since then, his love of birding has taken him everywhere from the steaming jungles of Panama to the barren steppes of Kazakhstan.

 Aidan’s other interests include history, particularly that of the Balkans and former Ottoman Empire.
-In fact, he resided last year during a gap year in Sarajevo, Bosnia and Herzegovina where he enjoyed learning the birds of the Western Palearctic on a deeper level.
-This fall he returned to the States and began college at Carnegie Mellon University where he is pursuing a degree in biology with aspirations to take his love of birds to the next level: professional.
+To fuel this passion, he resided during a gap year in Sarajevo, Bosnia and Herzegovina where he enjoyed learning the birds of the Western Palearctic on a deeper level.
+It was there that he was first inspired to participate in Champions of the Flyway.